 - Levels of satisfaction with the service provided; and

 - Overall satisfaction with the civil service.

-This survey complements the Civil Service Business Customer Survey 2016 which was published by DPER in January 2017.
-This was a survey of 534 business conducted by telephone by Perceptive Insight.
-That survey found that 82% of businesses were satisfied with the service they received during their last transaction and 82% were satisfied with the outcome of this interaction.
+This survey complements the Civil Service Business Customer Survey 2016, which DPER published in January 2017.
+This was a survey of 534 businesses conducted by telephone by Perceptive Insight.
+That survey found that 82% of companies were satisfied with the service they received during their last transaction, and 82% were satisfied with the outcome of this interaction.
 Perceptive Insight is a market research firm based in Belfast which was selected following an open tender process.

 Stephen Lynam, Policy Adviser to Minister Donohoe, 086 235 4126

 Ben Sweeney, Press Officer, Department of Public Expenditure & Reform, 085 806 9313